 Please check Process Science: The Interdisciplinary Study of Continuous Change for the Process Science Idea,

-a paper authored by ten siginificant researchers on the topic!
+a paper authored by ten significant researchers on the topic!

 The cluster Process Science is headed by